CjSong97/tutorial-v2/content/ddk/check.md

 }
 ```

-We can access fields of Eclasses just as we could in Xtext as seen in `sel.member`.
+We can access fields of EClasses just as we could in Xtext using `sel.member`.

 ### Xtext
 ```javascript